-In the LBM context, a macroscopic formulation (i.e., PDE-based) of an ABC has to be transferred to its mesoscopic level.
-Such an implementation was done by Izquierdo and Fueyo [13] and Kim et al. [14].
-They formulated non-reflecting boundary conditions for the LBM by adapting macroscopic CBCs.
+Artificial boundary conditions for the lattice Boltzmann method are less frequently studied.
+A macroscopic formulation (i.e., PDE-based) of an ABC cannot be applied directly.
+If at all possible, it has to be transferred to the mesoscopic level of the LBM.
+Such a transfer was done by Izquierdo and Fueyo [13] and Kim et al. [14].
+These authors formulated non-reflecting boundary conditions for the LBM by adapting macroscopic CBCs.
 In these articles, an analysis of the characteristics of a system for macroscopic quantities is performed to construct a system with reduced unphysical reflections.

+Another approach of an ABC for the LBM was pursued recently by Schlaffer [15].
+He formulated a so-called impedance boundary condition, in which the acoustic impedance of the fluid is chosen appropriately.

-We extended this approach recently [15] by including additional terms to decrease the reflection of these characteristic based ABCs.
-Another approach of implementing ABCs for the LBM was pursued by Najafi-Yazdi and Mongeau [16] as well as Tekitek et al. [17].
-They developed an absorbing layer technique which is based on the perfectly matched layer (PML) concept of Bérenger [18].
+Furthermore, Najafi-Yazdi and Mongeau [16] as well as Tekitek et al. [17] developed an absorbing layer technique for the LBM which is based on the perfectly matched layer (PML) concept of Bérenger [18].
+To be more precisely, the PML technique is not a boundary condition as such.
+It introduces a damping zone in the computational domain, a boundary condition is still required.
+Best results with damping zones are expected in hybrid approaches, when the PML technique is combined with ABCs.

 In an earlier work [19], we derived a first exact ABC for the D1Q2 LBM on the discrete level.
 It is based on a linear collision operator, which results in an advection problem on the macroscopic scale.
-By contrast, the present model reproduces the full Navier-Stokes equations.
-Thus, for the first time, this work presents a one-dimensional ABC for the LBM which is constructed purely on the discrete level.
+The main goal of the current work is to extend the ABC [19] to non-linear collision operators.
+To this end, we only consider the D1Q3 model, that is the simplest lattice Boltzmann model capable of simulating 1D-Navier-Stokes flows.
+As a further objective, this theoretical one-dimensional work will be the basis for future works on discrete ABCs, including those in more space dimensions [20].
+Thus, for the first time, this work presents a one-dimensional ABC for the (Navier-Stokes) LBM which is constructed purely on the discrete level.
+In fact, our tree representation is applicable to any non-linear collision operator and thus is some sense an universal approach.

 This article is structured as follows.
 In Section 2 we give a short recapitulation of the LBM, in which we focus on the three velocity model in 1D (D1Q3).
-The tree interpretation for a description of the evolution of populations introduced in [15] is generalized for arbitrary collision models in Section 3.
+The tree interpretation for a description of the evolution of populations introduced in [19] is generalized for arbitrary collision models in Section 3.
 Section 4 states the present boundary condition.
 Afterwards in Section 5 we explain an efficient implementation of it and also enhance the basic algorithm to improve the efficiency.
 This paper ends with a presentation of numerical tests in Section 6 and conclusions in Section 7.

 2. The D1Q3 lattice Boltzmann method

-We consider the LBM in one spatial dimension with discrete velocities $c_0 = 0$ , $c_1 = -1$ and $c_2 = 1$ (D1Q3).
-Given an equidistant grid (lattice), where space and time points are referred to as $x_n$ and $t_s$ , respectively.
-The so-called populations $f_i$ give the number density of fictitious particles with velocity $c_i$ at each lattice node $(x_n, t_s)$ .
-The notation $f_i(n, s) := f_i(x_n, t_s)$ is used as abbreviation for the populations at the lattice node $(x_n, t_s)$ .
+We consider the LBM in one spatial dimension with discrete velocities $c_0 = 0$, $c_1 = -1$ and $c_2 = 1$ (D1Q3).
+Given an equidistant grid (lattice), where space and time points are referred to as x_n and t_s , respectively.
+The so-called populations f_i give the number density of fictitious particles with velocity c_i at each lattice node (x_n, t_s) .
+The notation $f_i(n, s) := f_i(x_n, t_s)$ is used as abbreviation for the populations at the lattice node (x_n, t_s) .
 For each node a vector can be created by grouping all populations:

-$$\vec{f}(n,s) = (f_0(n,s), f_1(n,s), f_2(n,s))^{\top}$$
+$\vec{f}(n,s) = (f_0(n,s), f_1(n,s), f_2(n,s))^{\top}.$